zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * The delegation from the SCENARIO zoen has the same NS with complete glue.
 * Responds with a A record for the zone on query for A.
 * Responds with a AAAA record for the zone on query for AAAA.
-* All responses are authoritative with [RCODE Name] "NoError"
+* All responses are authoritative with [RCODE Name] "NoError".
 * EDNS, version 0, is included in all responses on queries with EDNS.
 * EDNS is not included in responses on queries without EDNS.
 * Standard root is used.